Your Guide to Trat Airport – TDX

 The shared minibus is the most economical option.
 This drops passengers off at all hotels and resorts on the west coast of the island.
 However, it doesn’t go along the sparsely populated east coast.
 If you are staying on the east of the island anywhere to the south of Amber Sands or Serenity Resort then you will have to arrange for your hotel to pick you up from the ferry pier.
 Or, take a private transfer.

 Driving time from the airport to the mainland pier is around 20 minutes.
 Then you have a 30 minute ferry crossing.
 Ferries depart every 45 minute or more frequently if it is busy.
 Once on Koh Chang it’s anywhere from 15 minutes to an hour drive, depending on which beach you are staying on.

-Ticket prices are 550 Baht one way or 990 Baht return.
-These can be booked in advance here.
+Ticket prices are 650 Baht one way.
+These can be booked online in advance easily.

 If you are staying on the east coast then you’ll either have to book a private transfer, or take the shared minibus and get dropped off at the pier on Koh Chang.
 Then arrange with your hotel for them to send a driver to pick you up.